plabradorjr/crypto_prices/README.md

-# Instant Crypto Price Checker
+# CLI Crypto Price Checker

 This is a command line interface (CLI) that scrapes coinmarketcap.com to show you the current top ranking cryptocurrencies based on market capitalization.